All Episodes

 They're primarily young.

-Average age is about twenty-five.
+Average age is about 25.

-the Islamic Revolutionary Guard Corps works directly for the supreme leader.
+The Islamic Revolutionary Guard Corps works directly for the Supreme Leader.

-The rest of the entire country's government doesn't have a damn thing to say about what the IRGC does, what the Qud Force does.
+The rest of the entire country's government doesn't have a damn thing to say about what the IRGC does, what the Qud force does.

-And what they've got is people that are now on to them for what they've done for quote others, and of course, all of it's to spread dissent, hate, discontent, all kinds of uh of terrorism around the world.
+And of course, all of it's to spread dissent, hate, discontent, all kinds of terrorism around the world.

 Well, they've been fighting these proxy wars.